 Where is the best place to watch polar bears in the Arctic?

-With Polar Bears in the news so frequently and a desire to “see them before they are gone”, lots of people are asking us about the different places to see and photograph polar bears in the Arctic.
-Just to be clear, sea ice conditions are definitely changing, and polar bear populations and behavior are sure to change along with it, but polar bears aren’t going to disappear from the earth very soon.
+Polar bears have been in the news a lot the last few years.
+Our changing climate will have a huge effect on polar bear biology, behavior, and long-term survival.
+This has had people calling us with a desire to “see them before they are gone.”
+Just to be clear, sea ice conditions are changing rapidly and certain populations of polar bears are in decline, but polar bears aren’t going to disappear from the earth very soon.
 That said, seeing and photographing polar bears in the wild is a powerful experience and there are several places in the Arctic where you can reliably observe them safely and without hugely disturbing them.
 The best experience depends partly on your goals, but here are our picks for the best polar bear viewing in the world.

 #1 Kaktovik, Alaska